davide-marino00/PBI_DOCS/refac.md

   - 1 represents January,
   - 2 represents February,
   - 3 represents March,
-  - and so on, up to 12 for December.
+  - and so on, up to
+  - 12, which represents December.

-### Business Context:
+### Business Purpose:
-- **Simplifies Analysis**: By converting dates into month numbers, it allows for easier grouping and analysis of data by month.
-For example, you can quickly summarize timesheet data to see how many hours were logged in each month.
+- **Simplifies Analysis**: By converting dates into month numbers, it makes it easier to analyze data by month.
+For example, you can quickly summarize or visualize timesheet data by month.
-- **Facilitates Reporting**: This calculated column can be used in reports and dashboards to visualize trends over time, such as monthly performance or workload.
+- **Facilitates Reporting**: This calculated column can be used in reports to group or filter data based on the month, helping businesses track performance or trends over time.

-In summary, this DAX expression helps businesses analyze and report on their data by breaking down dates into a more manageable format—specifically, the month number.
+In summary, this DAX expression helps in breaking down dates into a more manageable format (month numbers), which is useful for reporting and analysis purposes.

 **`NR_EMP_COLUMN`** (`string`)

-- **Description:** The 'NR_EMP_COLUMN' stores the employee identification numbers as strings, facilitating the association of timesheet entries with specific employees in the 'vw_Timesheet' table.
+- **Description:** The 'NR_EMP_COLUMN' stores the employee identification numbers as strings, facilitating the association of timesheet entries with specific employees in the vw_Timesheet view.
 - **DAX Expression:**
 ```dax
 DISTINCTCOUNT(vw_Timesheet[EmployeeName])
 ```
 - **DAX Explanation (Generated):** The DAX expression `DISTINCTCOUNT(vw_Timesheet[EmployeeName])` is used to calculate the number of unique employees listed in the `EmployeeName` column of the `vw_Timesheet` table.

-### What It Achieves:
+### What it Achieves:

-- **Count of Unique Employees**: This expression counts how many different employees have entries in the timesheet.
-For example, if there are multiple entries for the same employee, they will only be counted once.
+1. **Counts Unique Employees**: This expression counts how many different employees are present in the `EmployeeName` column.
+For example, if the column has the names "Alice", "Bob", "Alice", and "Charlie", the result would be 3, because there are three unique names.

-- **Data Analysis**: This is useful for understanding workforce participation, tracking how many distinct employees are working during a specific period, or analyzing employee engagement in projects.
+2. **Useful for Reporting**: This calculation is particularly useful in business reporting and analysis.
+It helps organizations understand how many distinct employees are contributing to a project, working in a department, or logged hours in a timesheet.

-### In Simple Terms:
-Imagine you have a list of employees who worked on various projects, and some employees worked on multiple projects.
-This DAX expression helps you find out how many individual employees contributed, regardless of how many times they appear in the list.
-It gives you a clear picture of the workforce involved.
+3. **Avoids Duplicates**: By using `DISTINCTCOUNT`, the expression ensures that each employee is only counted once, regardless of how many times their name appears in the timesheet.
+This is important for accurate reporting and analysis.

+In summary, this DAX expression provides a clear count of how many different employees are recorded in the timesheet, which can be valuable for workforce analysis and resource management.

 **`Own-Sub-ExtT`** (`string`)

-- **Description:** The 'Own-Sub-ExtT' column in the 'vw_Timesheet' table categorizes the type of time entry as either owned, subcontracted, or external, facilitating accurate tracking and reporting of resource allocation.
+- **Description:** The 'Own-Sub-ExtT' column in the 'vw_Timesheet' table captures the classification of time entries as either owned, subcontracted, or external, facilitating accurate tracking and reporting of resource allocation.
 - **DAX Expression:**
 ```dax
 RELATED(lkp_Unit[OWN-Sub-ExtT])
 ```
 - **DAX Explanation (Generated):** The DAX expression `RELATED(lkp_Unit[OWN-Sub-ExtT])` is used in a calculated column to retrieve a specific value from a related table.
 Here’s a breakdown of what it does in simple business terms:

-1. **Context of Use**: This expression is typically used in a data model where there are two tables that have a relationship.
-For example, you might have a main table (let's call it "Sales") and a lookup table (let's call it "lkp_Unit").
+1. **Context**: This expression is typically used in a table that has a relationship with another table called `lkp_Unit`.
+The relationship is established based on a common key or identifier.

-2. **Purpose of the Expression**: The `RELATED` function is designed to fetch a value from a related table based on the current row context of the main table.
-In this case, it is looking for the value in the column `OWN-Sub-ExtT` from the `lkp_Unit` table.

-3. **What It Achieves**: By using this expression, the calculated column will populate each row in the main table (e.g., "Sales") with the corresponding value from the `OWN-Sub-ExtT` column in the `lkp_Unit` table.
-This is useful for enriching the main table with additional information that is stored in the related table.
+2. **Purpose**: The expression aims to fetch the value from the `OWN-Sub-ExtT` column in the `lkp_Unit` table for each row in the current table where the expression is being evaluated.

-4. **Example Scenario**: Imagine you have a sales record that includes a unit identifier.
-The `lkp_Unit` table contains detailed information about each unit, including a column called `OWN-Sub-ExtT` that categorizes the unit in a specific way (like ownership type or external classification).
-By using this DAX expression, each sales record can automatically include this categorization, making it easier to analyze sales data based on unit characteristics.
+3. **How It Works**:
+   - When you use `RELATED`, DAX looks for the corresponding row in the `lkp_Unit` table that matches the current row based on the established relationship.
+   - It then retrieves the value from the `OWN-Sub-ExtT` column of that matched row.

+4. **Outcome**: The result is that each row in the current table will have a new column (the calculated column) that contains the value from `lkp_Unit[OWN-Sub-ExtT]`.
+This allows you to enrich your data with additional information from the related table, which can be useful for analysis and reporting.

-In summary, this DAX expression enhances the main table by pulling in relevant data from a related table, allowing for more comprehensive analysis and reporting.
+In summary, this DAX expression enhances your data model by linking information from the `lkp_Unit` table to the current table, providing valuable insights based on the `OWN-Sub-ExtT` values.

 **`QualifyPrj`** (`string`)

-- **Description:** The 'QualifyPrj' column contains string values that categorize or specify the qualification status of projects associated with each timesheet entry, aiding in project management and resource allocation.
+- **Description:** The 'QualifyPrj' column contains string values that categorize or qualify the projects associated with each timesheet entry, providing essential context for project-related time tracking and analysis.
 - **DAX Expression:**
 ```dax
 IF(